 The student loan epidemic

-One benefit–5 years of employment.
+One benefit to employers–5 years of employment.

 Companies that offer student loan debt relief can more easily attract and retain talent.
 In fact, studies indicate that 86% of workers between the ages of 22 and 33 would commit to an employer for five years if the employer offered a student loan repayment program.
 Another aspect of the employee experience to consider when thinking about implementing a loan repayment program is engagement.
 The very real fear and anxiety suffered by workers who are stressed out about defaulting on their student loan payments can take a toll on their performance.

 5 tips to help employees repay their student loans